This section is part of build and consists of breaking down epics from the plan ready for implementation and validation.

 - Considered essential for the feature to be "successful".
 This is a subtle but important distinction from the first category and these are where the debate around "minimum viable" scope usually centres.
 Although these may be considered essential for a "successful" product, if the product would at least basically function without them then they should be taken out to form a new, lower priority epic.
 This allows the delivery team to move on more quickly to items from other epics which are clearly essential for the product to make sense, and are therefore a higher priority for the product as a whole than these items.
 Doing this does not mean that these items will not be implemented before launch, but it does buy options.

-Once the set of items in scope for the epic has been agreed upon, add more detail to each to get them ready for implementation.
+Once the set of items in scope for the epic has been agreed upon, add more detail to each (as described in the following section) to get them ready for implementation.

 Add detail to backlog items